How to measure Flow Rate with a DP Transmitter?Learn how a Differential Pressure Transmitter is used to measure the volumetric flow rate.

 Flow Rate Measurement

-A common method of flow measurement is done by using a Differential Pressure Transmitter.
+A common method of flow measurement is done by using a Differential Pressure Transmitter (also called a DP Transmitter).
 The Differential Pressure Transmitter often referred to as a Delta P transmitter, is placed across an obstruction such as an orifice plate.

 The orifice plate will cause a varying differential pressure drop across it as the flow through the pipe changes.